vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/delete-vertex-syntax.md

 # Delete Syntax

-Given a vertex Id, Nebula supports `DELETE` the vertex and its associated in and out edges, syntax as the follows:
+Given a vertex Id, Nebula supports `DELETE` the vertex and its associated in and out edges.
+The syntax is as follows:

 ```ngql
 DELETE VERTEX $vid